Dr. Penny Pincher founded the popular personal finance blog Penny Pincher Journal in 2013 and has published two books about saving money.

-Dinner: Pizza with $5 Coupon
+Dinner: Buy Pizza With a $5 Coupon

 It was Friday night, and everyone wanted pizza.
 I carry pizza coupons in my wallet at all times to help handle this situation.
 You can certainly make dinner at home for less than buying a carry-out pizza, but sometimes it is nice to bring home a hot pizza.
 A $5 coupon certainly makes it easier to get a pizza without spending a lot of money.